jharriga/PCPscripts/README.md

 ### View PCP Archive contents
 Both example scripts will output the name and file contents of the PCP Archive directory.
-Various PCP utilities can be used to view archives.
+Various PCP utilities can be used to view the created archives.
 > To dump the Archive contents (timestamps, metrics and readings):
 > $ pmdumplog archive.20250206125655/144threads
 >